AdaCore/gnatstudio/docs/users_guide/extending.rst

     def my_external():
        GPS.execute_action ("ls")

   This solution also allows you to send the output to a different window than the rest of your script.
-But you cannot filter or modify the output as in the first solution.
+But you can't filter or modify the output as you can using the first solution.

 .. _Contextual_menus_on_object_directories_only: